Silverwood Colliery: Paddy mail crash

 Shortly after 8 a.m. on 3 February 1966, miners starting their shift went down the pit to board the "Paddy mail".
 It was normal practice for the ‘man-rider’ to be followed by a second train which carried equipment.
 On this day the second train suddenly ran out of control and caught up with the ‘man-riding’ train, hitting it hard in the rear.
 Ten men lost their lives and a further 29 miners were injured.

 The accident featured in the local and national press, much of the coverage giving prominence to Sister Adsetts, a member of the Silverwood medical team who, working with members of the Rotherham Mines Rescue team, tended the injured as they were brought from the wreckage.
 The unusual feature of a woman coming out from the pit led to headlines such as "The Angel with the dirty face".

 The accident happened some one and a half miles from the pit bottom in the Braithwell return roadway.
 When the locomotives and the vehicles were removed to the underground workshops for testing, the brakes proved to be in full working order.

 In the report on the accident by the Mines Inspectorate, the main recommendation was that a train carrying materials must not follow a man-riding train.
 The rules on underground train operation were re-written.

 Closure and redevelopment

 The colliery closed in 1994, with remaining reserves being worked from nearby Maltby Main Colliery.
 A large coal washing and reclamation project continued.

 During closure the pit was used as the location for the mine accident scene in the film When Saturday Comes.

 The area around Woodlaithes Farm, on the edge of the colliery tip, has since been developed as an up-market housing estate known as Woodlaithes Village which has its own "village pond".

-Reclamation work finished in 2006, with the Forestry Commission planting tree saplings in 2007.
+Reclamation work finished in 2006, with the planting tree saplings in 2007.
 The coal tip has been grassed completely and the once dangerous slurry lake turned into a freshwater nature reserve.